vaibhav720/Blog-page-using-Nextjs-and-Strapi/README.md

-# Blog page using Strapi and react js
+# Blog page using Strapi and next js

 Used tailwind for CSS